Why do some bloggers seem to get a high organic position rank on Google? It’s usually because they spy on competitors

-If you are blogging, or content marketing to make money from advertising, affiliate marketing or selling your products or services, you know that keyword research is vital.
+If you are blogging, or content marketing to make money from advertising, affiliate marketing or selling your products or services, you know that your keyword research is vital.

-Writing a long article and creating content without thinking about search engine optimization (SEO) keywords first is a hit and miss affair.
+Writing a long article and creating content without thinking about search engine optimization (SEO) organic keywords first is a hit and miss affair.

 Perhaps you might get lucky with a few words and phrases that make it to a search engine results page.
 But usually, it doesn’t work very well.
 It’s a poor SEO strategy.

 However, if you research related keywords and keyword phrases before you write your content, you will get much higher search results almost every time.